-Model of power steering mechanism¶
+A model of a power steering mechanism

 Let's study the model of a simplified version of the hydraulic power steering system.

-The system under study¶
+The system under study

 The system includes:

-- Double-acting hydraulic cylinder
+- Double-sided hydraulic cylinder

 - 4-way control valve